pwwang/cloudsh/README.md

 > [!NOTE]
 > Remember to update the cache when the bucket structure changes.
 > You can set up a cron job to update the cache periodically.

+> [!TIP]
+> For the first time you are using cached cloud path completion, a warning message will be shown to remind you that you are using a cached completion.
+The warning will only be shown when `<tmpdir>/cloudsh_caching_warned` does not exist, which will be created after the first warning.
+To disable the warning permanently, try `export CLOUDSH_COMPLETE_NO_CACHING_WARN=1`.